Applying to study at Griffith is easy

 1. Select your degree

-Explore our comprehensive range of degrees available at our study website.
+Explore our comprehensive range of undergraduate degrees available at our study website.

 2. Check entry requirements

 Check the entry requirements specific to your chosen degree via our study website.
-Applications are assessed on eligibility (subject prerequisites and other entry criteria) and merit (OP, ATAR or Rank).
+Applications are assessed on eligibility (subject prerequisites and other entry criteria) and merit ( OP , ATAR or Selection Rank).
 Some degrees may require you to meet additional criteria, including audition, interview or portfolio.

 An Overall Position is the tertiary entrance rank assigned to eligible Year 12 students in Queensland based on their performance in senior secondary school subjects.
 An Australian Tertiary Admission Rank is the rank assigned to eligible Year 12 students in other Australian states and territories.
-Some high schools also offer the Diploma of the International Baccalaureate program.
-If you do not have OP, ATAR or IB, you can still receive an admissions rank on the basis of previous secondary schooling, tertiary, bridging and preparatory studies, tertiary admissions tests or work experience and qualifications.
+Some high schools also offer the Diploma of the International Baccalaureate (IB) program.
+If you do not have OP , ATAR or IB , you can still receive a Selection Rank on the basis of previous secondary schooling, tertiary, bridging and enabling studies, tertiary admissions tests or work experience and qualifications.

 For most Griffith degrees, an English subject is the only prerequisite.
 Some degrees assume you have studied certain subjects at school and that you’ll be able to build on this knowledge at university.
 Check out our pages on assumed prior knowledge.

 3. Check fees and degree duration

 You can find indicative fees for specific degrees via our study website.
 Domestic students studying an undergraduate degree may be eligible for a Commonwealth Supported Place.
 This means you pay a student contribution for your degree with the majority of the cost covered by the Australian Government.
 You can visit our Paying your fees page to find out more about costs.